-If your child is finally old enough to join social media, then it won’t come as a surprise for you to wonder whether it’s okay for them to be on Reddit or not; especially as Reddit is the 8th most used social media platform in the United States.
+If your child is old enough for social media, you may wonder if it’s okay for them to use Reddit.
+That’s especially important as Reddit is the 8th most used social media platform in the United States.
 21% of Reddit users are under 20 years of age, which means teenagers make up a large percentage of Redditors.
-Reddit is also the 7th most visited website in the United States, so it’s vital to figure out if children are prone to any dangers on it.
+Reddit is also the 7th most visited website in the United States.
+So, it’s vital to figure out if children are prone to any dangers on it.
 This brings us to the question: “Is Reddit safe for kids?”.

-In this article, we will try to go into detail about what Reddit is exactly, how Redditors use it to connect to other people, and if your kid should be allowed to join it.
+In this article, we will try to go into detail about what Reddit is exactly.
+We’ll also explain how Redditors use it to connect to other people, and if your kid should be allowed to join it.
 Keep on reading to find all the answers to your Reddit-related questions.

 First Things First: What Is Reddit?